karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 ## Build your site

-After tweaking the theme we are going to build our site.
+After tweaking the theme, we are going to build our site.
 We have to execute:

 ```bash
 hugo